TeamIlluminati/G1ANT/Flipkart App Addon/Commands/FlipkartAppCloseCommand.md

 ## Example

-This simple script opens a facebook application and then after a delay of 8 seconds and then closes it.
+This simple script opens a Flipkart application and then after a delay of 8 seconds and then closes it.

 ```G1ANT
 flipkartapp.open